Kintpuash: Assassinations

-Betrayal

-Following the assassination, the Modoc warriors quickly retreated to the Lava Beds.
+Capture

 Three days later, the U.S. Army launched a massive assault on the area but was unable to locate the dispersed Modocs, who had scattered to avoid capture.
-However, their situation became increasingly dire as they ran out of water and provisions in the following weeks.
-Facing inevitable defeat, the unity of the Modocs collapsed.
-Hooker Jim and his followers abandoned Kintpuash, reducing his forces to fewer than forty warriors.
+However, their situation became increasingly dire as Toby Riddle informed the Americans how the Modoc were gaining access to water.
+Once the U.S. Army was able to cut off the Modoc supply of water, they ran out of water and provisions in mere weeks.

-Seeking a way to save himself, Hooker Jim surrendered to the Army and proposed betraying Kintpuash in exchange for amnesty.
+After the Modoc forces were scattered from the Stronghold, Hooker Jim and his band were captured north of Sand Butte.
+The Americans promised clemency for Kintpuash and others continuing to fight if they could be brought in peacefully.
+With his young daughters held prisoner and the Modoc no longer in a sustainable fighting position Hooker Jim set out to bring Kintpuash in.
 On May 27, Hooker Jim located Kintpuash and urged him to surrender.
-Kintpuash, angered by the betrayal, refused.
-Days later, exhausted and resigned to his fate, Kintpuash surrendered voluntarily.
-He was wearing Canby's uniform and stated that he was tired and prepared to face death.
+Kintpuash.
+Days later, exhausted Kintpuash agreed to surrender voluntarily.
+He was wearing Canby's uniform and stated that he was tired an "his legs gave out".

 This dramatic conclusion marked the end of the Modoc War, one of the most significant Native American uprisings of the 19th century.
 Kintpuash's resistance and eventual surrender remain a symbol of the Modoc struggle for their homeland and survival in the face of overwhelming odds.